The Stunning Transformation Of Euphoria's Hunter Schafer

 While Schafer is often referred to as an activist, she doesn't really see herself as one, she told The New York Times.
 She doesn't feel like she fits into the mold of what it means to be one, but has felt a little pressure to label herself that way in the past.
 She uses her platform to speak up for what she believes is right, and even though many see that as a form of activism, Schafer is happy just being an artist who is vocal about her identity and the issues people face.

-She actually didn't initially plan to audition for Euphoria
+She didn't initially plan to audition for Euphoria

 Hunter Schafer never planned on becoming an actress.
 In a way, the career chose her — and it happened quite unexpectedly.
-Having worked as a model for a while, Schafer was getting ready to finally go to fashion school like she'd been planning all along, but the universe had other plans.
+Having worked as a model for a while, Schafer was getting ready to finally go to fashion school like she had long intended to, but the universe had other things in store.

-Soon, she found herself acquainted with an acting coach that helped guide her through the audition process, and Schafer started to realize that she loved the script.
-Before she knew it, she was cast and the rest, as they say, is history.
+Soon, she found herself acquainted with an acting coach who helped guide her through the audition process.
+She also started to realize that she loved the script.
+Before she knew it, she was cast, and the rest, as they say, is history.

-She had to revisit memories of her own transition for her character on Euphoria
+She had to revisit memories from her own transition for her character on Euphoria

 Acting can be a very personal experience, and for Hunter Schafer, portraying Jules was like taking a step back into her past.
 She told V Magazine that she hadn't really taken the time to reflect on her journey — she was too busy fighting to make it to the other side of her transition.
 Having to dive into the character of Jules, however, made Schafer look back at her own experiences, and she found that she had to use some of them to portray the character as truthfully as possible.
 "As we worked through different scenes, I'd have to remember a new detail, to dig up an artifact from within myself, and hold onto that moment for the scene," she said in the interview.